mmatt21/BE310FinalProject/README.md

-  Used a left join to match the population data with the crop production data, excluding non-matches Cleaned this data further by removing global statistics, retaining only country specific data Plots were done using ggplot point functions Additional file is my r script used to tidy data and create the plots
+  Used a left join to match the population data with the crop production data, excluding non-matches Cleaned this data further by removing global statistics, retaining only country specific data Plots were done using ggplot point functions Additional files are my r script used to tidy data and create the plots as well as my tidied data set